mpenning/ciscoconfparse/README.rst

 - Extreme Networks
 - Enterasys

-As of CiscoConfParse 1.2.4, you can parse `Junos configurations`_ into a Cisco IOS style (see `Github Issue #17`_), which means that CiscoConfParse understands these configurations too:
+As of CiscoConfParse 1.2.4, you can parse `brace-delimited configurations`_ into a Cisco IOS style (see `Github Issue #17`_), which means that CiscoConfParse understands these configurations too: